 The temperature probe is a food thermometer that gauges the internal temperature of your food.
 Use the probe when you want to Convection Cook or Combination Cook to a preferred internal temperature.
 (Its appearance may vary from picture shown.)
 The probe must be used when using Temp Cook/Hold or Combination Roast.
-To use the probe properly, follow the directions below.
+To use the probe properly, follow directions in the Combination Roasting section.